dobtco/wintersmith-knowledge-base/README.md

 ## Deployment

-Pushing to the `master` branch will automatically run tests via CircleCI and deploy if passing.
-Any substantial changes should be made in a feature branch and reviewed prior to being merged into master.
+Pushing to the `master` branch will automatically run tests (currently just a link-checker) on CircleCI.
+Pushing to the production branch will run the tests *and* deploy if passing.
+Changes should always be made in the master branch (or a feature branch) and reviewed prior to being merged into production. `hubot deploy knowledge_base immediately` will create and merge a PR from master &rarr; production for you.

 ## License